Table of Contents

 - If a person habitually pulls their hair, then they are asked to clench their fist instead.

 - If a person has a habit to pick their shin, then they might be advised to keep their eyes closed, and relax.

 - Therapists might teach some breathing exercises, which can help the patient relax their body, soothe their tense muscles and control the urges.

-Medication plays a very important role for both the treatment and prevention of ICD.
-Medication, when combined with a therapy, is an effective impulse control treatment.
+Medication plays a very important role in both the treatment and prevention of ICD.
+Medication, when combined with therapy, is an effective impulse control treatment.

 The most commonly prescribed medications are: